Khan She Make A Comeback? Chloe Khan Puts Her Underboob On Show On Instagram

 “So here is the reality: When I was 12 years old I met a guy who was about 4 years older than me.
 I don’t want to go in to too much detail but for the next 6 years I would be physically and mentally tortured.
 Police and everyone around knew what was happening but nobody could stop it.
 I was a prisoner.
 In 2010 I finally escaped,” Chloe disclosed.

-The stalker and her ex had tormented her so much that she could not feel safe even in her own home leave alone in public places.
-To get her Instagram account back because she needed it for her career, Chloe sent out an appeal to her followers using the hashtag #reactivatechloekhan.
+The stalker and her ex had tormented her so much that she could not feel safe even in her own home, let alone in public places.
+To get her Instagram account back, which she needed for her career, Chloe sent out an appeal to her followers using the hashtag #reactivatechloekhan.

 Upon her return to Instagram, she was grateful to everyone for the help.